 - Your final average earnings (FAE) are a significant factor in the calculation of your pension benefit.
 Since working longer usually means a higher FAE, continued public employment can increase your pension.

 - The other part of your retirement calculation is your service credit.
 More service credit can earn you a larger pension benefit, and, after 20 years, it also gets you a better pension formula.
 For Tier 3 and 4 members, if you retire with less than 20 years of service, the formula is FAE × 1.66% × years of service.
 Between 20 and 30 years, the formula becomes FAE × 2.00% × years of service.
 After 30 years of service, your pension benefit continues to increase at a rate of 1.5 percent of FAE for each year of service.

 If You’re Not Working, Here’s Something to Consider

-Tools To Help Make Your Decision
+An Online Tool to Help You Make Your Decision

 Most members can use Retirement Online to estimate their pensions.

 A Retirement Online estimate is based on the most up-to-date information we have on file for you.
 You can enter different retirement dates to see how those choices would affect your benefit, which could help you determine the right time to retire.
 When you’re done, you can print your pension estimate or save it for future reference.